openimis/openimis-be_py/README.md

  Tokens are then signed RS256 and carry a `kid` derived from the key itself, so replicas agree on it without sharing anything.
-A core version that still has the legacy per-user key falls back to it while the setting is unset; later versions refuse to start without it, so provision the key before upgrading core.
+A core version that still has the legacy per-user key falls back to it while the setting is unset; later versions fail `migrate` with `core.auth.E001` and cannot issue a token without it, so provision the key before upgrading core.

 3. **Optionally set `JWT_ISSUER` and `JWT_AUDIENCE`**.
 Both default to unset. **Setting either one invalidates every token already in circulation**, so do it during a maintenance window.